 Anyway, at this point in the show, I had a very nitty image because I’d played very few hands, and I thought my best course would be to slowplay my hand all the way until the end, just as an exploitative route to optimize Salsburg trying to bluff/thin-value bet me.
 Might not be the best strategy but considering my image I thought that Salsburg could easily bail from the hand at any sign of aggression from me on that board, with all but his monster hands.

 I checked and Salsburg bets $50.
 I call.

 The turn is an Ad, putting a flush draw out.
 I check again, Matt bets $130, I call.
 I still think checking the next street is a good strategy because he can feel pretty good betting all his bluffs and feel good getting value with AK or AQ if I check the river.
 I feel like my hand range is very wide to him at this point.

 The river is a Qh.
 I check again and Salsburg bets $400.
-This was my big mistake because I was assuming (not even looking, like an idiot) that Salsburg had like another grand behind and that there really wasn’t value to me raising because he can get away from most hands to me and the only hand calling me is AA, or less likely QQ.
+This was my big mistake because I was assuming (not even looking, like an idiot) that Salsburg had like another grand behind and that there really wasn’t value to me raising because he can get away from most hands to me and the only hand likely calling me is AA.
 (I didn’t factor in how many 8s were likely in his range at this point, either.
-I could have been called by A8, which is more likely than AA so I should have been technically happy shoving.)
+I might have been called by A8, which is more likely than AA so I should have been technically happy shoving.)
 But the really stupid thing was that he actually only had $200 behind, so it was an obvious shove for me.
 But thinking he had like a grand behind, I opted to just call.